neumino/blog/_posts/2024-05-23-the-paradox-of-remote-jobs-and-offshoring-jobs.md

 layout: post
 category : Growing as an engineer tags : [softwareengineering, job, offshore, remote, opportunities]
-title: The benefits of doing things well
+title: The paradox of remote jobs and offshoring jobs
 ---
 {% include JB/setup %}